 This may be an extreme case with the massive size of the restore points but in the Computer Repair Center, the restore points probably average 15 – 30GB in size.
 The temp files on a computer average between 3 – 8GB in size.
 If you were to multiply the time it takes to run multiple utilities on these unnecessary files by the number of systems evaluated weekly, the time wasted would be considerable.

 The Repair Center staff is instructed to first remove all the temp files and all restore points, as they are likely infected.
-I recommend using the either the UBCD cleanup form or the XP, Vista, or Win 7 cleanup form.
+I recommend using the either the Triage cleanup form - ( formerly known as UBCD cleanup form) or the XP, Vista, or Win 7 cleanup form.

 It is easier to remove restore points and temporary files when booted off an Hiren USB key or UBCD than it is to do so within windows as file restrictions cause problems when clearing out temp files.